Protesters at the New York State capital Protesters at the New York State capital

 Timely Submission of Field Paperwork

-It is your responsibility to ensure that all field paperwork is submitted when due.
+It is the student’s responsibility to ensure that all field paperwork is submitted when due.
 Please do not rely on your Field Instructor to submit field documentation.
-You will submit all field paperwork electronically, to [email protected].
-Please be aware that late field paperwork can impact your ability to both receive a passing grade for Field Instruction I and II and to qualify, search for, and begin your 2nd practicum in a timely fashion.
-You should keep a copy of all field paperwork, including evaluations and attendance records, for your records!
+Students will submit all field paperwork electronically, to [email protected].
+Please be aware that late field paperwork can impact your ability to both receive a passing grade for Field Instruction I and II and to qualify, search for, and begin your 2nd (Advanced) practicum in a timely fashion.
+Students should retain an electronic copy of all field paperwork, including evaluations and attendance records!

 • Completion of the required number of field hours for the Generalist field practicum